Fort Mann: Arrival of Pelzer, conflict with the Pawnees

+Resignation of Pelzer and final abandonment of the fort

 Garland interviewed most of those who were at Fort Mann and Pelzer was persuaded to resign.
 Other officers resigned and a few privates were dishonorably discharged.
 Garland absolved Gilpin of most of the guilt for what happened at the fort and he continued in military service.
-Gilpin served as governor of Colorado Territory from 1861 to 1862.
-Garland released the Indian who had been held in chains by Pelzer.
+Gilpin served as governor of Colorado Territory from 1861 to 1862.Thomas L. Karnes, Garland released the Indian who had been held in chains by Pelzer.
 Garland told him to instruct his chief that the guilty white man had been disgraced and punished for his actions against the Indians.
 Soon after this Fort Mann was abandoned and fell into ruin.

+Fort Atkinson

 In 1850 a fort a few miles to the east was established.
 This was Fort Atkinson.
 Sometimes the two forts have been confused for the same fort and location, but these were two distinct forts that never shared a common location.
 Fort Mann's colorful history not only reflected poorly on the attempt to protect the Santa Fe Trail travelers, but it damaged the trust the American government hoped to build between it and Indians on that part of the frontier.